kittysquee/team-handbook/trello-cards.md

 # How we write our Trello Cards

 _This outlines how the product team tries use Trello.
-This is not prescriptive, but migth be helpful for other teams, plus serve as a reminder for existing and new team members_
+This is not prescriptive, but might be helpful for other teams, plus serve as a reminder for existing and new team members_

 A ticket is considered ready when it has: